 The Inside Information Procedure was approved by the Board of Directors on August 8, 2018 (with effect from October 30, 2018).
-It was subsequently amended by a Board of Directors' motion on January 28, 2020 and, most recently, by a motion of October 28, 2021.
+It was subsequently amended by a Board of Directors' motion on January 28, 2020 and October 28, 2021 and, most recently, by a motion of December 14, 2022 (pursuant to Article 9 of the Procedure).
 In its most up-to-date version, it also contains the provisions previously included in the "Procedura per la tenuta e l'aggiornamento del Registro Insider e del Registro delle informazioni Rilevanti - Procedure for keeping and updating the Insider Register) issued on August 8, 2018 (with effect from October 30, 2018) and amended most recently by a Board of Directors' motion on December 17, 2020, and therefore no longer in force.

 The Inside Information Procedure contains the provisions relating to the management of Relevant Information and of external communication of Inside Information concerning the Company and its subsidiaries, in accordance with the provisions of Consob's Guidelines No. 1/2017 on the "Management of Inside Information", in addition to Article 1, Paragraph 1, Letter f) of the Corporate Governance Code.
-The Inside Information Procedure also governs the methods for keeping and updating: (i) the register of persons who have access to Inside Information in the performance of certain tasks and with whom GHC has a professional working relationship, whether as employees or otherwise, such as consultants, accountants or personnel of credit rating agencies, in compliance with the provisions of Article 18 of the Market Abuse Regulation (MAR) and the Implementing Regulation (EU) 2016/347 of March 10, 2016; and (ii) where it is established, the register of persons who have access to individual pieces of Relevant Information, and with whom GHC has the same type of relationship as mentioned above.
+The Inside Information Procedure also governs the methods for keeping and updating: (i) the register of persons who have access to Inside Information in the performance of certain tasks and with whom GHC has a professional working relationship, whether as employees or otherwise, such as consultants, accountants or personnel of credit rating agencies, in compliance with the provisions of Article 18 of the Market Abuse Regulation (MAR) and the Commission's Implementing Regulation (EU) 2022/1210 of July 13, 2022 (which repealed and replaced, during the Year, the previous Implementing Regulation (EU) 2016/347 of March 10, 2016; the new features introduced by the first of the aforementioned Implementing Regulations formed the basis of the revision of the Procedure by the Chief Executive Officer carried out on December 14, 2022); and (ii) where it is established, the register of persons who have access to individual pieces of Relevant Information, and with whom GHC has the same type of relationship as mentioned above.

-All members of the corporate boards, employees and collaborators of the Company and its subsidiaries, as well as other individuals who act in the name and on behalf of GHC or its Subsidiaries, and who have access, on a permanent or occasional basis, to Relevant and/or Inside Information, are required to comply with the Inside Information Procedure.
+All members of the corporate bodies, employees and collaborators of the Company and its subsidiaries, as well as other individuals who act in the name and on behalf of GHC or its Subsidiaries, and who have access, on a permanent or occasional basis, to Relevant and/or Inside Information, are required to comply with the Inside Information Procedure.